FiveEyes/FiveEyes.github.io/_posts/plt/2020-11-21-impl_coroutine_in_cpp.md

 I am not going to explain how it works, but if you are interested in the implementation, feel free to read the source code...

-I wrote some blogs on the story of how I came up with this idea, but all of them are in Chinese.
+I wrote some posts on the story of how I came up with this idea, but all of them are in Chinese.
 Read them here: [Cartesian Product](https://freopen.com/lang/2020/08/11/Cartesian-Product.html) and [Cartesian Product 2](https://freopen.com/lang/2020/11/19/Cartesian-Product-2.html)

 This small implememation is very easy to use, so I wrote an usage manual in the souece code to show how to use it.